jundalisay/spblist/content/en/research/marx/german/chapter-1/part-b4.md

 ---

-The ideas of the ruling class are in every epoch the ruling ideas.
+In every epoch, the ideas of the ruling class are the ruling ideas.
 The class with the ruling material force is at the same time its ruling intellectual force.

-The class which controls material production also has control over the means of mental production at the same time.
+The class which controls material production also has control of mental production at the same time.
-- The ideas of those who lack the means of mental production are subject to it.
+- The ideas of those who lack the means of mental production are subject to the ruling ideas.

-The ruling ideas are nothing more than the idea-based expression of the dominant material relationships.
+The ruling ideas are nothing more than the idea-based expression of the dominant material relationships*.

+>  *Superphysics Note: In our Supersociolog, the ruling ideas are based on the 4 Cycles, one manifestattion of which is material relationship.

 <!-- , the dominant material relationships grasped as ideas. -->

-Hence it is the ideas of dominance in the relationships which make the one class the ruling one.
+Hence the ruling class is the ruling class because of its ideas of dominance in the relationships.

 The individuals composing the ruling class have consciousness among other things, and therefore think.
 They:
 - rule as thinkers